PricingFrontier/py-pricer/README.md

 - Calculate prices using user-defined rating algorithms
 - Interactive Streamlit dashboard to visualize data and results
 - REST API for programmatic premium calculations
+- Console scripts for easy launching of apps and services
+- Automated initialization process with example files

 ## Installation